henryirvine/Adafruit_Python_BNO055/README.md

 # Adafruit Python BNO055

-Library for accessing the Bosch BNO055 absolute orientation sensor on a Raspberry Pi or Beaglebone Black.
+Library for accessing the Bosch BNO055 absolute orientation sensor on a Raspberry Pi, Pine64, or Beaglebone Black.